Canon G9 X vs Olympus PEN-F

 Review summary: Canon G9 X vs Olympus PEN-F

 So how do things add up?
-Is there a clear favorite between the Canon G9 X and the Olympus PEN-F?
+Which of the two cameras – the Canon G9 X or the Olympus PEN-F – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G9 X: